grillo/grillo-docs/docs/grillo-console/modules/data_management_modules/seedlink_server.md

 ---

 # SeedLink Server
-This module captures all data from the Ingest Module stream and publishes it as a SeedLink Server.
+This module captures all data from the Ingest Module stream and publishes it through a SeedLink Server.
 This can be used to relay the data stream from the cloud to a local server.

 ```mermaid
 flowchart TB